lizongying/go-crawler/README.md

 * Supports distributed processing.
 * Supports Redis and Kafka as message queues.
 * Supports automatic handling of cookies and redirects.
+* Browser simulation is supported.
+* Mock server is supported.
+* Priority queue is supported.

 1. Parsing: